jigs1996/v7-docs/content/guides/http/controllers.md

 # Controllers

-Controllers are JavaScript classes that organize your route handlers into dedicated files.
-Each controller typically represents a resource (like Users, Posts, or Comments) and contains multiple methods, each handling requests for specific routes.
+This guide covers controllers in AdonisJS applications.
+You will learn how to:

+- Create and organize controllers to handle HTTP requests
+- Use the barrel file system for importing controllers
+- Understand the controller lifecycle and request handling
+- Inject dependencies into controllers using the IoC container
+- Build RESTful resource-driven controllers following conventions
+- Register resourceful routes and manage nested resources
+- Filter, customize, and apply middleware to resource routes
+- Configure controller locations and barrel file generation

 :::note
 **Prerequisite**: You should be familiar with [routing](./routing.md) before learning about controllers, as controllers are connected to your application through routes.
 :::

-## Why use controllers?
+## Overview

+Controllers organize route handlers into dedicated JavaScript classes, solving the problem of route file bloat.
+Instead of defining all your route logic inline, controllers let you group related request handlers into a single class, where each method (called an action) handles a specific route.

-Controllers keep your routes file clean, organize code into logical groups, and enable dependency injection for services and other dependencies.
-Here's the difference:
+A typical controller represents a resource (like Users, Posts, or Comments) and defines actions for creating, reading, updating, and deleting that resource.
+Controllers keep your routes file clean and readable, enable dependency injection for services and other dependencies, and follow RESTful conventions for resource-based CRUD operations.

-**Without controllers** (inline route handlers):
+Without controllers, your routes file becomes cluttered with inline handlers:

 ```ts title="start/routes.ts"
 import router from '@adonisjs/core/services/router'